edstell/template/README.md

 ```
 Outputs:
 ```
-template inserted 'value' into this file.
+template inserted 'value' into this sentence.
 ```
 You can write the output data to a file like so:
 ```